spocon/spocon/README.md

 You'll need a [Spotify Premium](https://www.spotify.com/premium/) account in order to use Connect.

-Raspotify should work on _any_ Pi but it has been tested on,
+SpoCon should work on _any_ Pi but it has been tested on,

 * Raspberry Pi (v1) model B
 * Raspberry Pi 2 model B